txdat/notes/obsidian/engineering/system design/README.md

 			- atomic: a transaction's operations must be executed all or nothing
 			- consistency: a transaction brings system from consistent state to another consistent state
 			- isolation: each transaction is executed independently from other transactions
-			- durability: each transation is executed, and then stored
+			- durability: each transaction is executed, and then stored
 		- scaling
 			- replication
 				- master (read+write) - slaves (read only), if master is down, one of slaves is promoted as next master, and new slave is created